joelzamboni/joelzamboni.com/content/posts/intelligence-the-ability-to-create-order-intentionally.md

     - philosophy
 ---

+> **TLDR:**
+> - Intelligence might be fundamental to reality rather than an accidental outcome of random processes
+> - Science explains "how" things happen but not "why" the universe's laws enable consciousness
+> - The universe appears "coded" like software with fine-tuned conditions for life and intelligence to emerge
+> - Random chance seems insufficient to explain consciousness—suggesting intelligence may be woven into reality's fabric

 ## In the beginning...

 Have you ever wondered if the universe’s intricate workings suggest more than mere chance?
 Science offers a compelling narrative of *how* everything happens—how stars form, how life emerges, and how consciousness arises.
 But it doesn’t address the deeper “Why?” questions.
 In this post, I’ll explore why it’s plausible to believe intelligence is not an accidental outcome but a fundamental part of reality’s design.